 When Should You Run a GA4 Audit?

-GA4 isn’t something you can just “set and forget.”
-Even if everything looked good during the initial setup, things can break or go out of sync over time.
-That’s why periodic audits are important.
+GA4 is not something you can simply "set and forget."
+Even if your setup worked properly at first, it may fail over time.
+That's why regular GA4 audits are important.

-• Before launching a major campaign: Ensure key events and traffic sources are being tracked correctly.
+- Before starting a major campaign, make sure key events and traffic sources are tracked properly.

-Even if you think everything’s running fine, a quick check every few months can save you a lot of future cleanup.
+Even when everything seems fine, a quick check every few months can save you problems later.

 Key Areas Checked in a GA4 Audit

-If you’ve set up user properties (like logged-in user types or subscription levels), make sure they’re being passed correctly.
-Also, review your audience segments.
-Are they still relevant?
-Do they reflect your actual user behavior?
+If you've set up user details like user type or plan level, make sure they're being tracked correctly.
+Also, review your target audiences.
+Make sure they are still relevant and reflect how people use your website.

 How to Perform a Basic GA4 Audit

-Head to your GA4 Admin panel.
-Confirm the basics—time zone, currency, business name, and connected platforms.
+Go to the GA4 Admin area.
+Check your time zone, currency, business name, and connected tools.

-Browse your “Real-time” dashboard and event reports.
-Look for gaps—like no data from certain pages or low event volume where you expected more.
+Check real-time and event reports.
+Watch for missing data or very low activity where you expect more.

 Common Mistakes Found in GA4 Audits